Code-Institute-Submissions/susanmarie87-May-Day-Weather_Report_AugResub/README.md

 <a></a>
 #### Colors

-#ffff80 - Primary Color is medium type yellow that stands outs against the naturesque background.
+#ffff80 - The primary color used for this project is a medium type yellow that stands outs against the naturesque background.
+It also blended nicely and was not overpowering.
+This color looks to be the perfect fic against the parallax background.

 The background image represents the color scheme consisting mainly of green, a light gray, brown mountains and black giving which shows forest imagery.